FPTU-Ethical-Hackers-Club/ASCIS/2021/crypto/ConfuseOne/README.md

 ![image](https://user-images.githubusercontent.com/61876488/138580417-de0aa608-32c8-4e24-a8a4-a7c72bc6429a.png)

 The point this token is signed by RS256 algorithm.
 I google the current vulnerability of jwt token and found that there is critical vulnerability related to it, which can change the token by change algorithm from RS256 to HS256.
-You can learn more the attack at here as I will not reinvent the wheel 😄
+You can learn more the attack at [here](https://habr.com/en/post/450054/) as I will not reinvent the wheel 😄

-The last problem which paramenter's value we need to change?
-As we look from the jwt token, the only paramenter that is most susceptible is `username`, as the other parameters are either non-determined or trivival for authorization.
+The last problem which parameter's value we need to change?
+As we look from the jwt token, the only parameter that is most susceptible is `username`, as the other parameters are either non-determined or trivival for authorization.
 So, we need to change the value of `username` to `admin` to get the flag!

 ### 2. Attack and get the flag:

 I use [TokenBreaker](https://github.com/cyberblackhole/TokenBreaker) on github to help me perform this attack.
 Everything I need is this to pull out the public key of server.
 It's easy as we can get it by **openssl**.

-###### a) Get public key:
+##### a) Get public key:

 The technical detail step as following: